A month ago I was decidedly plump.

 Long term goal?
 Not sure really, but the dog’s 11+ and I’m pretty much knackered.
 Let’s just stick to a series of medium term goals.

 Move on ten days and things are improving.
 Starting at six in the morning the hound and I walk two miles.
 We do two laps of our local circuit.
 Along the field, through the park, past the cricket field and school, past an old manor house, down a lane and rejoin the field for the final stretch home.
 There’s a good deal of sniffing so progress is steady if not spectacular.
-I do enjoy a sniff.
+I enjoy a good sniff.

 After I’ve dropped the dog off and made him breakfast I set out again, in the opposite direction.
-That’s because the uphill section this way are gentler on the hips, though it’s still a bit of a drag.
+That’s because the uphill sections this way are gentler on the hips, though it’s still a bit of a drag.
 It’s a few hundred yards gentle gradient that I have named heartbreak hill.

-I’ve built up to a sedate ten circuits a day, with the odd pause.
+I’ve built up to a sedate ten circuits a day, which is ten miles, with the odd pause.
 If I go too fast my backside and mid-section go numb due to ‘a blood flow anomaly’.
 But I want to know how much I can do and how much I can improve so I push it a bit.
 If I stop for even a couple of minutes all feeling returns, so that’s positive.
 During lap nine this morning I had a minor dizzy spell so heartbreak hill became heartbreak ill.
 But I crested the summit and things returned to normal.

 ‘See you in twenty minutes then,’ one of them laughs.